 - 1. Using curve fitting software, construct a standard curve by plotting absorbance values of the standards versus concentration. - 2.
-Fit the standard curve to a second order polynomial model and determine the concentration of the samples from the standard curve. - 3.
-Multiply the derived concentration by the dilution factor to determine the actual concentration in the samples. - 4.
+Fit the standard curve to an appropriate model (we fit to a quadratic equation) and determine concentration of the diluted samples from the standard curve. - 3.
+Multiply the derived concentration by the dilution factor to determine concentration in the original samples. - 4.
 If the A450 values of samples fall outside the standard curve, samples should be diluted appropriately and re-tested.